cnmy-ro/comp-physics/README.md

-# physics
+# Physics

-Re-learning physics, via simulations
+Physical simulations and stuff.